harish-dalal/feedback-ingestion/README.md

 ## Future scope
-- Make cron stateful to handle service restarts and also to run on separate multiple instances.
+- Make cron stateful to handle service restarts and run on multiple separate instances.
-- Extract source (source and source type) to be fetched from config.
+- Extract source (source and source type) to be fetched from config or a separate db table to make it less painful to update an existing Source name - which relates to other tables like Subscription.
 - more to come...